Repair is important to make sure that data across the nodes is consistent. To learn more about repairs please consult this Scylla University lesson.

 If you want to repair faster, try using intensity zero.

 Note that the less the cluster is loaded the more it makes sense to increase intensity.
 If you increase intensity on a loaded cluster it may not give speed benefits since cluster have no resources to process more repairs.
-In our experiments in a 50% loaded cluster increasing intensity from 1 to 2 gives about 10-20% boost and increasing it further have little impact.
+In our experiments in a 50% loaded cluster increasing intensity from 1 to 2 gives about 10-20% boost and increasing it further will have little impact.

 Repair speed is controlled by two parameters: